Held in Trust

 Dedication for Use

-A cemetery is a place that is used or intended to be used for interment, containing one or more graves, as defined in Section 711.001 of the Health and Safety Code.
+A cemetery is a place that is used or intended to be used for interment, containing one or more graves, as defined in Health and Safety Code sec.
+711.001.

-Improvements to property that would disturb an unknown or abandoned cemetery may not be carried out until the remains are removed under a written order issued by the State Registrar or their designee under Section 711.004(f).
+Improvements to property that would disturb an unknown or abandoned cemetery may not be carried out until the remains are removed under a written order issued by the State Registrar or their designee under sec.
+711.004(f).
 The property owner may petition the district court where an unknown or abandoned cemetery is located to remove the dedication for cemetery purposes, and the court shall then order the removal of the human remains from the cemetery to a perpetual care cemetery.
-(Health and Safety Code, Section 711.010(a)–(b))
+(Health and Safety Code sec.
+711.010(a)–(b))

 Texas courts have ruled that no special ceremony or record is required to dedicate a cemetery; actual use as a cemetery is sufficient for dedication (Damon v.
 State, 52 S.W.2d 368, Tex.
 1932).
 Enclosure of land for use as a cemetery and evidence of burial are among the criteria for dedication (Smallwood v.
 Midfield Oil Co., 89 S.W.2d 1086, Tex.
 Civ.
 App. – Texarkana 1935, writ dism’d).